CM4all/beng-proxy/doc/bp.rst

 Load balancing, failover
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For a remote URL, more than one server may be specified. ``beng-proxy`` tries to use all of these equally.
-If one server fails on the socket level, ``beng-proxy`` ignores it for a short amount of time.
+For a remote URL, more than one server may be specified. :program:`beng-proxy` tries to use all of these equally.
+If one server fails on the socket level, :program:`beng-proxy` ignores it for a short amount of time.

 Forwarded headers
 ^^^^^^^^^^^^^^^^^